ZviRosenfeld/GeneticAlgorithmEngine/README.md

 You can create your own MutationManager by implementing the IMutationManager<T> interface, or use an existing managers.

 Existing managers:
-- [BitStringMutationManager](/GeneticAlgorithm/Components/MutationManagers/BitStringMutationManager.cs): This mutation only works on binary chromosomes.
+- [BitStringMutationManager](/GeneticAlgorithm/Components/MutationManagers/BitStringMutationManager.cs): This mutation only works on binary chromosomes (represented as type VectorChromosome<bool>).
 It flips bits at random (that is replaces 1 with 0 and 0 with 1).
 The probability of a bit being flipped is 1 / \<vector-length>\.
 - [IntBoundaryMutationManager](/GeneticAlgorithm/Components/MutationManagers/IntBoundaryMutationManager.cs): This mutation operator replaces the genome with either lower or upper bound randomly (works only on integer-vector chromosomes).
 The probability of a bit being replaced is 1 / \<vector-length>\.
 - [DoubleBoundaryMutationManager](/GeneticAlgorithm/Components/MutationManagers/DoubleBoundaryMutationManager.cs): This mutation operator replaces the genome with either lower or upper bound randomly (works only on double-vector chromosomes).
 The probability of a bit being replaced is 1 / \<vector-length>\.
 - [IntUniformMutationManager](/GeneticAlgorithm/Components/MutationManagers/IntUniformMutationManager.cs): This mutation operator replaces the genome with a random value between the lower and upper bound (works only on integer-vector chromosomes).
 The probability of a bit being replaced is 1 / \<vector-length>\.